mattja/distob/README.rst

 distob
 ======

+| Distributed computing made easier, using remote objects
-N.B. this is a development pre-release: lots not yet working, API subject to change!
+|  N.B. this is a development pre-release: lots not yet working, API subject to change!

 Overview
 --------